 The first thing you see upon stepping inside Villa Amanzi Kamala is the grand and luxurious 180-degree view of the ocean.
 Surrounded by modern furnishings and a large expanse, you feel as though you’re floating above the water in your own private paradise.

-Below you is the games room in which a large boulder the size of a hill rests – untouched from the original place Mother Nature left it in.
-This forms part of the villa, and leaves you breathless.
+Below you are the games room in which a large boulder the size of a hill rests – untouched from the original place Mother Nature left it in.
+This forms part of the villa and leaves you breathless.
 On the 2nd floor, aptly-equipped bedrooms fill a large hallway.
 You will want for nothing.

 But the real draw of the venue is the modern kitchen, where your chef will be able to make you anything you ask for.
 We interviewed Villa Chef Thietam to get his insights into cooking in this beautiful villa.

 Elite Havens: Hi, Chef Thietam.
 How did you learn to cook?

 Chef Thietam: I started when I was 18 years old; I’m 35 now.
 I was working with people who knew how to cook, and I learned to cook from them and then I started cooking on my own.
 And later on, I worked in hotels so I learned to cook from there too.